1.1 Solar Energy Conversion - Overview

 Journal article: Crabtree, G.W. and Lewis, N.S., Solar Energy Conversion, Physics Today, 60(3), 37 (2007) - 6 pages

 This article reviews the multiple possibilities to convert solar radiation into usable forms of energy.
-It discusses various ideas and recent advances in scientific research directed towards raising the conversion efficiency through better understanding the physicochemical phenomena.
+It discusses the key conversion technologies, their efficiency, and scientific research directed towards raising the conversion efficiency through better understanding the physicochemical phenomena.

 Check Your Understanding - Essay Question 1